xumulus/magento2-fast-product-images/README.md

 ```
 # Usage

-Once installed the module should alter the image loading.
+Once installed the you will need to enable the module Stores->Config->Xumulus->FAst

 There are no admin settings, the module can be disable if you would like to return to the default behavior.

-#Theme Modifications
+# Theme Modifications

 If you are using a packaged theme and it includes a ../Magento_Catalog/templates/product/veiw/gallery.phtml it may require modification.

-#Sample Theme Modifications
+# Sample Theme Modifications

 Add info about samples here